spoddutur/spark-notes/wsg.md

 As main memory grew, query performance is more and more determined by raw CPU costs of query processing.
 That’s where vector operations evolved to allow in-core parallelism for operations on arrays (vectors) of data via specialised instructions, vector registers and more FPU’s per core .

 To better avail in-core parallelism, Spark has done two changes:
-**Vectorization:** Idea is to take advantage of Data Level Parallelism (DLP) within an algorithm via vector processing i.e., processing batches of rows together.
+- **Vectorization:** Idea is to take advantage of Data Level Parallelism (DLP) within an algorithm via vector processing i.e., processing batches of rows together.
-**Shift from row-based to column-based memory format:** We'll discuss the details on what triggered this shift below.
+- **Shift from row-based to column-based memory format:** We'll discuss the details on what triggered this shift below.

 ### Goal of Vectorization
-Parallelise computations over vector arrays a.k.a. **perform vector operations**
+Parallelise computations over vector arrays a.k.a. **Adopt vector processing**

 ### What is Vector Processing?
 So, let’s start with understanding vector processing
 ![image](https://user-images.githubusercontent.com/22542670/27118710-2ab2d15e-50fa-11e7-8c6f-455f7c8289e5.png)

 ### How did Spark adapt to Vector Processing:
-**Move from scalar processing to vector processing:**
+1. **Spark 1.x VolcanoIteratorModel performs scalar processing:**
 We’ve seen earlier that in Spark 1.x - VolcanoIteratorModel, all the operators like filter, project, scan etc were implemented using a common iterator interface where we fetch one tuple per iteration and process it.
 Its essentially doing Scalar Processing here.
-**Moved from scalar to vector processing:**
+2. **Spark 2.x moved to vector processing:**
 This traditional Volcano IteratorModel implementation of operators has been tweaked to operate in vectors i.e., instead of one-at-time, Spark changed these operator implementations to fetch a vector array (a batch-of-tuples) per iteration and make use of **vector registers** to process them all in one go.
-**What is vector register?**
+3. **What is vector register?**
 Typically, each vector registers can hold upto 4 words of data a.k.a 4 floats OR four 32-bit integers OR eight 16-bit integers OR sixteen 8-bit integers.
-**How are these vector registers used?**
+4. **How are these vector registers used?**
 - SIMD Instructions operate on vector registers.
 - One single SIMD Instruction can process eight 16-bit integers at a time, there by achieving DLP.
 Following picture illustrates computing Min() operation on 8 tuples in one go compared to 8 scalar instructions iterating over 8 tuples:
 ![image](https://user-images.githubusercontent.com/22542670/27118943-4916d748-50fb-11e7-9e93-f56f2dcc2c45.png)